HEnquist/camilladsp/README.md

 ```

 ## Building on Windows and macOS
-The Alsa and Pulse backends should not be included when building on Windows and macOS.
+The platform-specific backends are always enabled when building on Windows and macOS.
 The recommended build command is:

 macOS:
 ```
-RUSTFLAGS='-C target-cpu=native' cargo build --release --features cpal-backend
+RUSTFLAGS='-C target-cpu=native' cargo build --release
 ```

 Windows (cmd.exe command prompt):